Experienced Social Security Disability Attorneys

 Filing for Social Security Disability Insurance

-It is imperative you file your SSDI claim as soon as possible.
+It is imperative that you file your SSDI claim as soon as possible.
 There is a five-month waiting period after you file before you can receive payments; therefore, the faster you submit your application, the faster you can receive the benefits you need.

 To file your application, you will need to complete several forms as well as provide specific documentation – both related to the injury and unrelated to the injury.
 Some of the documents you may be required to provide include: